Energy for what? Aalto Sustainability Talks 27 November: slides, text and video

 The topic of November’s Aalto Sustainability Talks online seminar was United Nation’s Sustainable Development Goal 7 (SDG7), which is Access to affordable and clean energy for all.
 Obviously, SDG7, by definition, concerns 2.7 billion people i.e. 40% of global population not having this type of access.
 Most of them live in Sub-Saharan Africa and Southern Asia.

 Here you may find my presentation slides, my 15-minutes talk (in written, because of stage fright I wrote it all down beforehand).
-Video recording link will be available on Aalto University Youtube Channel soon.
+Video recording link is available on Aalto University Youtube Channel.

 PRESENTATION: Energy for what?
 A look at users, uses, needs and solutions.

 Hi everybody!
 I was invited to say something about our research in India.
 A couple of years ago, I researched solar power use, in very small scale, in rural India.
 For more information of those studies, please refer to my website.
 Because today I will focus on energy for cooking.
 The name of my presentation is broad, and more like a slogan, actually.
 I chose this name simply because I see there is a great need for more look at users, uses, and in more taking culturally sensitive approaches.
 Only after that solutions shall arrive.

 To this slide I have collected some pictures of situations where energy is being used in rural India.
 These pictures are mainly from the state of Uttar Pradesh.
 Actually, I am very happy for this opportunity to be presenting here, because I got to make this gallery.
 It is not a comprehensive collection of every energy practice there is.
 As a matter of fact, it just shows a great pluralism in energy uses in rural areas.
 Here we find, for example

 - manual power for water access.
 Also diesel pumps for water access

 - again manual work for masala grinding, and preparing okra

 - there is grid electricity for masala grinding (the mixer on the left, 420 W of power)